snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_2.md

 {{< /tabs >}}

 #### Optional Tracking
 In addition to page pings and pageviews, you can enable link and form tracking.
-This won't be used in the model in later steps but can be used in your own analysis
+This won't be used in the model in later steps but can be used in your own analysis.

+- **Link Tracking** - Captures the link's `href` by default as well as the `id`, `class` and `target` of the link.
+- **Form Tracking** - Tracks an event when a user focuses, changes or submits a form.

 {{< tabs groupId="select" >}}
 {{% tab name="JS" %}}